IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/configuring-android-studio.md

 To install the Android Studio IDE, follow the instructions from the [official Android guide](https://developer.android.com/studio/install).
-For TomTom IndiGO the recommended version is Android Studio version `Chipmunk | 2021.2.1` or newer.
+For TomTom Digital Cockpit the recommended version is Android Studio version `Chipmunk | 2021.2.1` or newer.

 ![Android Studio Splash screen](images/android_studio_splash_screen.png)